woocommerce/woocommerce-blocks/docs/theming/README.md

 ### Hidden elements

-WC Blocks use the [`hidden` HTML attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/hidden) in order to hide some elements from the UI so they are not displayed in screens neither read by assistive technologies.
-If your theme has some generic styles that tweak the CSS display property of a specific tag (ie: `div { display: block; }`).
-Make sure you account for the hidden case: `div[hidden] { display: none; }`.
+WC Blocks use the [`hidden` HTML attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/hidden) to hide some elements from the UI so they are not displayed in screens neither read by assistive technologies.
+If your theme has some generic styles that tweak the CSS display property of blocks elements (ie: `div { display: block; }`), make sure you correctly handle the hidden attribute: `div[hidden] { display: none; }`.

 ### Legacy classes from WooCommerce (.price, .star-rating, .button...)